-2D shapes can have what we call lines of symmetry and rotational symmetry.
+Some 2D shapes have lines of symmetry and rotational symmetry.

-Rotational symmetry– The order of rotational symmetry a shape has is the number of times the shape can be rotated and still look the same.
+Rotational symmetry– The order of rotational symmetry of a shape is the number of times the shape can be rotated and still look the same.

 You should be happy with the following topics before vising symmetry: